A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Probabilistic feasibility of sets around equilibria

-\end{assumption} Recalling that $P(\mu)\mu$ rearranges the multipliers in descending order, the set $\mathcal{M}$ contains all vectors where the difference between every pair of strictly positive components---and the distance of the smallest of these from zero---exceeds $\zeta$.
-We note that \eqref{eq:M} can be expressed as the disjoint union of $q=m!+m+1$ convex subsets of $\mathbb{R}^m_+$, each of which we denote in the following as $\setM_j$, i.e., $\setM = \bigcup_{j=1}^{q} \setM_j$.
-Figure~\ref{fig:setM_3D} provides an illustration of this set for the case $m=3$.
+\end{assumption}} Recalling that $P(\mu)\mu$ rearranges the multipliers in descending order, the set $\mathcal{M}$ contains all vectors where the difference between every pair of strictly positive components---and the distance of the smallest of these from zero---is no less than $\zeta$.
+We note that \eqref{eq:M} \FF{is the union of $q=m!+m+1$ disjoint convex subsets of $\mathbb{R}^m_+$, each of which we denote as $\setM_j$, i.e., $\setM = \bigcup_{j=1}^{q} \setM_j$; figure~\ref{fig:setM_3D} illustrates this set for $m=3$.
+It is therefore possible to compute the projection in line 3 of Algorithm~\ref{Algorithm_apriori} by, e.g., projecting on $\setM_j$, for $j=1,\ldots,q$, and then setting $y^{(\kappa+1)}$ to be the solution among these that results in the minimum distance from $y^{(\kappa)}-D^{-1}T(y^{(\kappa)}, \rho, M)$.
+Still, the projection on $\mathcal{M}$ can be computationally intensive if $q$ is large.}

-Restricting the Lagrange multipliers to $\mathcal{M}$ facilitates convergence of the algorithm in cases where the VI$(\setX \times \setM,T)$ has multiple solutions.
-In particular, it (i) alleviates discontinuity issues of the mapping $T$, and (ii) endows the latter with desired nonexpansiveness properties (see proof of Lemma~\ref{lem:Tproperties}).
-In the numerical implementation of the algorithm, ensuring $\mu \in \mathcal{M}$ can possibly introduce small perturbations in the multipliers---compared to standard formulations where $\mu\in\mathbb{R}^m_+$---which in turn could produce a slight violation of the constraints (this can be controlled through the magnitude of $\zeta$).
-We further note that assuming compactness of $\setM$ is only required for the proof of Theorem~\ref{thm_convergence} below; the assumption can be numerically satisfied by intersecting \eqref{eq:M} with an arbitrarily large compact set.
-While necessary for a formal statement of convergence, we note that in many practical instances, including our numerical study, the desired solution can be attained without the need of imposing such an assumption on $\setM$.
+Imposing on $\mathcal{M}$ the structure of \eqref{eq:M} endows $T$ with the desired nonexpansiveness properties that are exploited in the proof of Lemma~\ref{lem:Tproperties}.
+In the numerical implementation of the algorithm, ensuring $\mu \in \mathcal{M}$ can possibly introduce small perturbations in the multipliers---compared to standard formulations where $\mu\in\mathbb{R}^m_+$---which in turn could produce a slight violation of the constraints (this can be controlled through the magnitude of $\zeta$). \FF{We note that $\setM$ is compact by construction due to the intersection with the compact set $\Lambda$ in \eqref{eq:M} which can, however, be arbitrarily large thus not impacting the result numerically.
+Compactness is used in the proof of Theorem~\ref{thm_convergence}; Remark \ref{rem:compact_relax} discusses cases where this requirement can be lifted.}